Sunday, 25 January 2026

 designed to replicate Bach's "chorale-style harmonic progressions".

-Many of Spiegel's non-algorithmic compositions also use algorithm-like rules
+Many of Spiegel's non-algorithmic compositions also use algorithm-like rules and she claimed

-and claimed that defining these rules in computer code was simply a natural next step for her own musical self expression.
+that defining these rules in computer code was simply a natural next step for her own musical self expression.

-Spiegel's best known and most widely used software was Music Mouse (1986)
+Spiegel's best known and most widely used software was Music Mouse (1986),

-, a self-described "intelligent instrument" for Macintosh, Amiga and Atari computers.
+a self-described "intelligent instrument" for Macintosh, Amiga and Atari computers.

 In addition to improvisations using this software, Spiegel composed several works using Music Mouse